polybar/polybar/README.md

 ## Installation

 ###  Arch Linux
-Install the AUR package `lemonbuddy`
+Install the AUR package `lemonbuddy-git`

 ###  Void Linux
 A package will be written for XBPS so stay tuned.